You must have administrator rights to access this feature.

 - The pre-validation of checking for duplicate records during the field mapping step is not performed.
 However, the initial sync fails if duplicate records are found.

 - A warning message displays in the GIS Association record in Cartegraph.

 The Cartegraph Server Object Extension (SOE) (ArcGIS for Server) is a file for deployment.
 There are two SOE files:

 - Install the CartegraphSOE.soe for services published with ArcMap.
-Download the file for Fall 2020 or Winter 2021.
+Download the file for Winter 2021 or Spring 2021.

 - Install the CartegraphSOE_ent.soe for services published with ArcGIS Pro.
 This is available with ArcGIS Server 10.6 or later.
-Download the file for Fall 2020 or Winter 2021.
+Download the file for Winter 2021 or Spring 2021.

 The SOE is built using .NET; for this reason, the server must have .NET Extension Support installed(which is an option when installing ArcGIS for Server).
 If there are errors installing the Cartegraph SOE or restarting the map service when Cartegraph is turned on, this might be the problem.
 To check, go to Programs and Features and Modify the ArcGIS for Server installation.
 On the Select Features page of the install wizard, you’ll see the .NET piece listed.
 Make sure it’s on.

 - Copy the CartegraphSOE.soe/CartegraphSOE_ent.soe file to the ArcGIS server.

 One or both can be installed on the same server.